 The Danone Institute International, with the support of its global network, undertake specific activities in the field of nutrition research, education and training.

-The main activities in the fields of food and nutrition for health
+The main activities of the Danone Institute International (DII) in the fields of food and nutrition for health are:

 Danone Institute International has created a new prize for Alimentation to reward mid-career scientists for pioneering research.
 Called the Danone International Prize for Alimentation (DIPA), the award replaces the long-standing Danone International Prize for Nutrition.
 The DIPA will awarded every two years, by the Danone Institute International and the French Fondation pour la Recherche Médicale (FRM).